 Meanwhile, net exports made up most of the GDP growth, contributing the remaining 0.4pp.
 Unsurprisingly exports alone fell, taking off 0.5pp from growth.
 However, consistent with weak domestic demand, imports fell by even more.
 The reduction in imports alone contributed an eye-opening 0.9pp.

 Poor Japanese activity data has led to investors doubting whether the upcoming VAT hike (scheduled for October) will go ahead, given its usual detrimental impact to the economy.
 An improvement in GDP growth in the first quarter should help the government go through with the hike.
 The government has maintained that it will happen bar a shock on the scale of the collapse of Lehman Brothers.

 However, this GDP report confirms our suspicions that domestic demand has deteriorated significantly and clearly puts question marks over the ability of the Japanese economy to withstand the hike.
-Moreover, this comes as a time when there is still significant uncertainty surrounding a further escalation in the US-China trade war.
+Moreover, this comes as a time when there is still significant uncertainty surrounding a further escalation in the US-China trade tension.